-David Murray (BBA, MBA) is a senior manager in GM's Treasury organization, responsible for managing global auto-finance strategy.
+David Murray (BBA, MBA) is Director of Capital Planning for General Motors and is responsible for managing global auto-finance strategy.
 After earning his BBA from the University of Michigan, Murray joined Arthur Andersen's Detroit office in 2000.
 After earning his CPA, Murray joined General Motors and rotated through a variety of managerial controller-staff positions, including the interpretation of new accounting standards, accounting for capital market activities, and SEC and managerial reporting.

 Murray earned his MBA from the University of Michigan, and joined General Motor’s New York Treasurer’s Office, serving in a variety of roles including managing financially distressed suppliers, capital planning, and managing the exit of Chevrolet from the European market.

 A U-M alumna, Amy Solek has more than 20 years of experience with a broad range of tax technical expertise, focusing on tax efficiency and risk mitigation for both large multinational companies and mid-cap businesses.
 She is a member of the American Institute of Certified Public Accountants, the Michigan Association of Certified Public Accountants, and the Detroit Economic Club, and is also a CPA licensed in Michigan.